Doctor Who - Episode 12.03 - Orphan 55 - Review

 Hopefully "Orphan 55" is the exception and not the rule.
 It sounds like there is some exciting stuff coming up, and if this episode is a small speed bump in an otherwise stellar season, then it will soften the blow a little bit.

-You can read all of my season 12 Doctor Who reviews right here.
+You can read all of my previous Doctor Who reviews for this season right here.

-Doctor Who airs Sundays on BBC One and BBC America.
+Doctor Who airs Sundays exclusively on BBC One and BBC America.